natalia-osa/CircleStatus/README.md

 git submodule add --copy link to the repo-- git submodule update
 ```
-Copy CSView.h and CSView.m to your project.
+Copy all files from CircleStatus/CircleStatus folder.
 #### Just download & attach
 This is strongly disadvised as you won't be able to see code updates.
-Clone or download the source, copy CSView.h and CSView.m to your project.
+Clone or download the source, copy all files from CircleStatus/CircleStatus folder.

 ## Implementation:
 Clone and see the demo for more examples about implementation.
 You can add the view via Storyboard or using code: